sagarkalburgi/AI_Projects/Facial-Expression-Recognition/README.md

 ![model](model.png)

 ### Accuracy and Loss Graph
-Use early stopping to avoid validation loss from increasing, in this model I didn't use early stopping.
-(Probably the model is overfitted)
+Use early stopping to avoid validation loss from increasing.
+In this model I didn't use early stopping.
+(The model is overfitted)
 ![Accuracy and Loss Graph](Accuracy_and_Loss.png)

 ## 500 Epochs
 ### Accuracy and Loss Graph
-Use early stopping to avoid validation loss from increasing, in this model I didn't use early stopping.
-(Probably the model is overfitted)
+Use early stopping to avoid validation loss from increasing.
+In this model I didn't use early stopping.
+(The model is overfitted)
 ![Accuracy and Loss Graph](/500_epochs/Accuracy_and_loss_500_epochs.png)